nf-core/airrflow/README.md

   - Remove cells without heavy chains.
   - Remove cells with multiple heavy chains.
   - Remove sequences in different samples that share the same `cell_id` and nucleotide sequence.
-  - Modifies `cell_id`s to ensure they are unique in the project.
+  - Modify `cell_id`s to ensure they are unique in the project.

 4. Clonal analysis (bulk and single-cell)